Kanji and meanings of Shinobu’s name

 Kocho Shinobu’s first name is written in hiragana, not in kanji.

-Hiragana was originally developed for noble women in Japanese ancient court.
+Hiragana was originally developed for noblewomen in the Japanese ancient court.
 Its shape was made by simplifying kanji characters.
-Because of the background, hiragana letters have soft impression compared to kanji.
+Because of the background, hiragana letters have a soft impression compared to kanji.

-Beautiful like a butterfly, endure the past, miss her older sister Kanae… I think her name itself describes how she lived and many meanings are expressed in it.
+Beautiful like a butterfly, endure the past, grieve her older sister Kanae… I think her name itself describes how she lived and many meanings are expressed in it.